Menezess42/vaultSeer/README.md

 - To be defined.
 ---
 ### 🛠️ Developed by
-- This project is maintained and built by DwarfSoftware, a company that values modularity, reliability, and well-crafted software rooted in the engineering spirit of the dwarves.
+- This project is maintained and built by [Menezess42](github.com/Menezess42).